MahadevVasista/Mycode/ODSC-Conference-Syllabus.md

 3. Developer's Introduction and Building an intelligent bot with Bot Builder Node.js SDK
   1. Toolbox - Go over prereqs
   * Setup project in VSCode (and set up debugger)
-  * Get code from course website
+  * Get code from course website with Git
-  * Update with Vision API key
+  * Update with Vision API key from Cognitive Services "My Account"
-  * Test with emulator
+  * Test with emulator on command line
 4. Summary